run-youngjoo/SC-FEGAN/README.md

 ## Notes

-- this is developed on Linux machine running Ubuntu 18.04.1
+- This is developed on Linux machine running Ubuntu 18.04.1
 - Provided model and sample code is under a non-commercial creative commons license.

 ## Next
 - Update training code
-- Paper will be uploaded
+- The paper will be uploaded